We've been featured in:

 We hope our guide to carpal tunnel surgery claims has helped you.
 You can learn more about carpal tunnel surgery negligence and unnecessary carpal tunnel surgery by contacting our team.

 Call us today on 0800 073 8804 for free help and advice about making a carpal tunnel surgery negligence claim and we will do our best to help.
-We are a team of highly experienced personal injury claims specialists that have a brilliant track record of success.
+We are a team of highly experienced medical negligence claims specialists that have a brilliant track record of success.
 Remember, you can see if you have a claim online by filling in our online form.
 Alternatively, you can use the pop up live chat window in the bottom right.

 This is our guide that will give you further information on how our No Win No Fee service works.